 Schneiderman argues that the settlement, reached with investors in Countrywide Financial Corp. mortgage bonds, is unfair and settles investor claims for “a small fraction” of losses, his office said in court papers.

 The attorney general also says Bank of New York Mellon Corp.
-(BK), which acts as the trustee for investors and has sought approval of the settlement, was involved in negotiating the deal without the participation of the vast majority of affected investors.
+(BK:US), which acts as the trustee for investors and has sought approval of the settlement, was involved in negotiating the deal without the participation of the vast majority of affected investors.

 Biden said intervention should be approved because the settlement, which includes provisions for servicing mortgage loans, affects homeowners who aren’t involved in the case.
 The servicing proposals are vague and don’t provide an incentive for servicers to help struggling borrowers, the office said in court papers.

-BNY Mellon and the institutional investor group that negotiated the settlement, which includes BlackRock Inc. (BLK) and Pacific Investment Management Co., opposed the interventions.
+BNY Mellon and the institutional investor group that negotiated the settlement, which includes BlackRock Inc. (BLK:US) and Pacific Investment Management Co., opposed the interventions.
 The investor group argued the attorneys general don’t have standing to intervene in a private contract dispute.